How to Plant a Tree in Your Yard

 - Spring: once the ground has thawed.

-- Fall: early in the fall before the ground freezes.
+- Fall: early in the fall, before the ground freezes.

 4. Follow proper planting instructions—being sure not to plant too deep!